Aphorisms Unplugged: My Country Right or Wrong

 My country right or wrong.

-This saying is frequently invoked as a testament of vigilant and aggressive patriotism.
-It was especially prevalent during the volatile years surrounding the Vietnam war, asserted in response to the arguments of those protesting that war.
+This expression was especially prevalent during the volatile years surrounding the Vietnam war, asserted in response to the arguments of those protesting that war.
 But, if the expression wasn’t intended to promote an all-or-nothing variety of patriotism, what does “my country right or wrong” mean?

-Schurz’s entire sentiment clearly reflects a more nuanced and participatory vision of patriotism than the abbreviated, version employed these days.
+Schurz’s entire sentiment clearly reflects a more nuanced and participatory vision of patriotism than the abbreviated version employed these days, one more in line with the form of government the founding fathers laid out.
 Interestingly, Schurz’s declaration was in response to a challenge of his patriotism, levied by the Senator from Wisconsin with the same blunt, one-dimensional phrase so often used today.[1]

 ___________________________